prominenceai/deepstream-services-library/docs/api-display-type.md

     const wchar_t* bg_color);
 ```

 The constructor creates a uniquely name Source Stream-Id Display Type.
-Refer to the [Source documentation](/docs/api-source.md) for more information on [stream-ids] (/docs/api-source.md#stream-id) and how they are assigned.
+Refer to the [Source documentation](/docs/api-source.md) for more information on [stream-ids](/docs/api-source.md#stream-id) and how they are assigned.

 **Parameters**
 * `name` - [in] unique name for the Display Type to create.